 Sophomore Leo Mandani says of his finsta, “It’s definitely real.
 My rinsta is cherry picked experiences.
 My finstas are more of stream of consciousness.
 I don’t hide anything there.”
 He went on to say that public Instagram accounts are more of a facade, and really only serve to show nice and aesthetically pleasing photos.

-First-year Colin Carroll echoes this, calling his rinsta a “safe image” that he would be comfortable with a future employer seeing.
+A first-year who wishes to remain anonoymous echoes this, calling his rinsta a “safe image” that he would be comfortable with a future employer seeing.
 But that’s not to say that his finsta is wildly risqué.
 “Some [posts] are self deprecating humor, some photos are just screenshots of my general thoughts on a topic.
 Some are satire.
 Some posts are just bizarre, or inside jokes.
 It’s a lot of stuff that people who aren’t my close friends would not understand.”
-Carroll reiterated to me several times that his posts are not inappropriate, contrary to the fact that people expect finsta posts to be raunchy.
+He reiterated to me several times that his posts are not inappropriate, contrary to the fact that people expect finsta posts to be raunchy.

 Brie Gates, a sophomore who is an active finsta user, says she expects all finstas to be way juicier than their rinsta counterparts.
 “There are normally memes and posts about struggling with school.
 Also, depending on the person, I generally expect to hear about their sex lives.”